Relational Scene Graphs for Object Grounding of Natural Language Commands: Abstract

 \section{Abstract}

 Robots are finding wider adoption in human environments, increasing the need for natural human-robot interaction.
 However, understanding a natural language command requires the robot to infer the intended task and how to decompose it into executable actions, and to ground those actions in the robot's knowledge of the environment, including relevant objects, agents, and locations.
 This challenge can be addressed by combining the capabilities of \acp{llm} to understand natural language with \acp{3dsg} for grounding inferred actions in a semantic representation of the environment.
 However, many \acp{3dsg} lack explicit spatial relations between objects, even though humans often rely on these relations to describe an environment.
 This paper investigates whether incorporating open- or closed-vocabulary spatial relations into \acp{3dsg} can improve the ability of \acp{llm} to interpret natural language commands.
-To address this, we propose an \ac{llm}-based pipeline for target object grounding from open vocabulary language commands and a \ac{vlm}-based pipeline to add open-vocabulary spatial edges to \acp{3dsg} from images captured while mapping.
-Finally, two \acsp{llm} are evaluated in a study assessing their performance on the downstream task of target object grounding.
-Our study demonstrates that explicit spatial relations improve the ability of \acp{llm} to ground objects.
-Moreover, open-vocabulary relation generation with \acp{vlm} proves feasible from robot-captured images, but their advantage over closed-vocabulary relations is found to be limited.
+To address this, we implement two pipelines using off-the-shelf models: an \ac{llm}-based pipeline for target object grounding from open-vocabulary language commands and a \acl{vlm}-based pipeline to add open-vocabulary spatial edges to \acp{3dsg} from images captured while mapping.
+Finally, we evaluate two \acsp{llm} across 14 scenes using 905 natural language statements (786 procedurally-generated, 119 human-authored) to assess performance on the downstream task of target object grounding.
+Our study demonstrates that explicit spatial relations improve the ability of \acp{llm} to ground objects, and while open-vocabulary relation generation with \aclp{vlm} proves feasible from robot-captured images, our analysis did not yield evidence favoring either open- or closed-vocabulary relations.